Open-MBEE/confluence-mdk/README.md

 # confluence-mdk

-This CLI tool allows you to export the page structure and contents of Wiki pages from a Confluence space as RDF.
+This tool allows you to export the page structure and contents of Wiki pages from a Confluence space as RDF and upload the data along with a predefined ontology to a Neptune database.
+It offers a CLI as well as an API for node.js.
+It can be installed thru npm/yarn, dockerhub, or built from source.

 ## Contents
  - Install